wmde/wikibase-release-pipeline/deploy/README.md

 At this time, there are no specific recommendations for Internet hosts or VPS providers for hosting Wikibase Suite.
 The suite has been tested on various providers, and as long as the [minimum technical requirements](#hardware) are met, it should run as expected.

 The provided files are for configuring and deploying Wikibase Suite using Docker containers.
 Wikibase is an extension for MediaWiki that enables the creation and management of structured data, similar to Wikidata.
 In addition to this configuration of MediaWiki, Wikibase suite includes the Wikidata Query Service (WDQS), QuickStatements, Elasticsearch, and a reverse proxy with SSL services.
 The configuration is managed through Docker Compose and environment variables.

+### Where can I get further help?

+Feel free to join the [Wikibase Telegram channel](https://t.me/+WBsf9-C9KPuMZCDT) if you have any questions.